j-h-a/Animation/README.md

 specified duration.
 Within the update closure, a `UIView` instance is updated by changing its `center` and `backgroundColor` properties.
-You can perform any calculations, and update whatever properties you like, including ones that aren't normally animatable using `UIKit` animnations.
+You can perform any calculations, and update whatever properties you like, including ones that aren't normally animatable using `UIKit` animations.
 The interpolation operators are used to get an interpolated value between the start and end values, for example `10.0 <~~ 0.1 ~~> 20.0` would return a value 0.1 of the way from 10.0 to 20.0, i.e. 11.0.
 The `progress` parameter is used to perform linear interpolation of the `backgroundColor` and the `Curve.easeInEaseOut` object is used to convert the linear